DrozmotiX/ioBroker.klipper-moonraker/README.md

     ### __WORK IN PROGRESS__
 -->

+### __WORK IN PROGRESS__
+- added state to run custom GCODE commands
+- added possiblity to use authentication
+- corrected some state definitions
+- ported UI to json config

 ### 0.0.4 (2021-03-17)
 * (DutchmanNL) Implemented rounding of digits
 * (DutchmanNL) Transfer ownership to DrozmotiX